joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/command_line_exercise.md

 1. Navigate to your Desktop directory.
 2. Create a directory called my_first_direc.
-3. Enter the test directory.
+3. Enter the my_first_direc directory.
 4. Create a file called first.js.
 5. Create a folder called assignments.
 6. Move first.js into assignments.